StackHawk

 ];

-The most important option is paths, which defines all the routes that need cross-origin access.
-As of Laravel 8, the default paths entries are [‘api/*’, ‘sanctum/csrf-cookie’].
+The most crucial option is paths, which defines all the routes that need cross-origin access.
+As of Laravel 8, the default path entries are ['api/*', 'sanctum/csrf-cookie'].
 With this, all API routes, but none of the web routes, are accessible with CORS.
-There’s also support for Laravel Sanctum, which handles CSRF for SPAs (single-page applications).
+There’s also support for Laravel Sanctum, which handles CSRF (Cross-Site Request Forgery) for SPAs (Single-Page Applications).
 You can remove it if you don’t need it.

-By the way, just like CORS, CSRF is a cross-origin security issue that you should always keep in mind.
-You can learn more about these issues in StackHawk’s article on Dynamic Application Security Testing (DAST)
+By the way, just like CORS, CSRF is a cross-site request forgery (CSRF) security issue that you should always keep in mind.

 If you want to be on the safe side, you can be even stricter and replace api/* with all the API routes for which you expect cross-origin traffic.
 That could be a smaller subset of your API.

-Closely related to this is the allowed_methods option, which defines the allowed HTTP verbs (such as GET and POST) and defaults to [‘*’], so all verbs are permitted.
-I recommend keeping it that way, as the HTTP method choice isn’t the best way to define your exposed cross-origin API’s surface area anyway.
+Closely related to this is the allowed_methods option, which defines the allowed HTTP verbs (such as GET and POST) and defaults to ['*'], allowing all verbs to be permitted.
+Keep it that way, as the HTTP method choice isn’t the best way to define your exposed cross-origin API’s surface area anyway.

 Which Origins Need Access to Your API?